adamvaul/angular-currency-input/README.md

 ## To use

-Include the angular-currency-input.js in your project Add a script reference in your index.html page like so
+Include the angular-currency-input.js in your project.

+Add a script reference in your index.html page like so:
 ```html
     <script src="js/angular-currency-input.js"></script>
 ```
-Add the 'angular-currency-input' module to your application dependencies like so.
+Add the 'angular-currency-input' module to your application dependencies like so:
 ```javascript
     var app = angular.module("myApp", ["angularCurrencyInput"])
 ```
-Use it in your html pages.
+Use it in your html pages like so:
 ```html
     <input angular-currency-input type="text" ng-model="MyValue"></input>
 ```